How To Beat Boredom During Long Hospital Stays

 Here are a few ways to beat your clock-watching urges.

-- Movie night: The Cancer Resource Center has a great selection of movies you can borrow and watch in your room.
+- Movie night: The Resource Center has a great selection of movies you can borrow and watch in your room.
 They also have CDs, audiobooks and a library of various publications.

 - Invite visitors: Let friends and family visit often.
 They can cheer you up, make you laugh and bring you stuff from home that you normally enjoy such as magazines, board games, cards or video games.